mlochbaum/BQN/doc/based.md

 ## Starting from atoms

 APL tends to define its data by starting with the array and then looking downwards in depth at what it contains.
-The based array model, as the name suggests, starts with at the foundations, which in BQN are called "atoms".
+The based array model, as the name suggests, starts at the foundations, which in BQN are called "atoms".
 There are five types of atom, which together with the array type give the six types a value can have in BQN.
 Based means being yourself, and an atom's *not* an array.

 An atom has [depth](depth.md) 0, and doesn't inherently have a shape.
 However, primitives that expect an array promote atoms by enclosing them to get a scalar containing the atom.
 Rank and shape both do this, so an atom can be considered to have the same dimensions as a scalar: rank 0 and shape `⟨⟩`.